☰︎

 Some foreign family names have an obvious meaning, such as the German Weingarten.
 Wein = wine; Garten = garden, but also vegetable garden and orchard.
 In other words, vineyard.
 The meaning of Bittencourt, which is a French surname, is not obvious.
 From what I, after much research, was able to discover, it’s possible that Bitten comes from beet and court, from courtyard, in this case a courtyard in which this vegetable is grown, making Bittencourt mean beet garden.

-If it really means beet garden (and all indications are that it does), Bittencourt and Beethoven are the same family name: the former in French; the latter, in Dutch.
+If it really means beet garden, Bittencourt and Beethoven are the same family name: the former in French; the latter, in Dutch.
 The parents of the disheveled German composer were from Belgium, where three languages are spoken: French, German and Dutch.
-There is a village there called Bettenhoven, whose sign, in French, reads (“da, da, da, daaaaa…”) Bettincourt!
+In the Dutch region, there is a village called Bettenhoven, whose bilingual sign reads, in French, — da, da, da, daaaaa… — Bettincourt!
 Quite a coincidence, isn’t it?
 There are those who claim that the surname Beethoven comes from that locality.

-Dutch and German are very similar languages, and, since I speak German fluently, I can attest that Beethoven too can indeed mean beet garden.
-Beet would be the old spelling of biet, which, in Dutch, is beet.
-Hoven is the plural of hof, which is courtyard, but also farm.
+Dutch and German are very similar languages, and, since I speak German fluently, I can confirm that, like Bittencourt, Beethoven indeed can mean beet garden.
+The first part, Beet, is the old spelling of biet, which, in Dutch, is the English beet.
+The second part, Hoven, is the plural of hof, which is courtyard, but also farm and garden.
+In Dutch, Garden of Eden even is Hof van Eden.
 Hof comes from the Latin hortus (both words even begin with ho), which is vegetable garden.

 PTDE